 "As Long As You're Mine".
 It's dark, sexy, and utterly perfect for the scene.

 The Lord of the Rings Musical has the enviable position of having music that is very nearly as (or, in limited cases, more) epic than the film, especially in "Flight to the Ford", "Lothlórien", and "The Battle of Minas Tirith".

 "Firelight's Glow" and Smeagol's reprise of the same are... well, they don't have quite the same caliber of "epic" but are indeed very, very good.

 The Black Rider ranges from the tragic melancholy of "The Briar and the Rose" to the gleefully diabolical Villain Songs "Just the Right Bullets" and "Flash Pan Hunter".
 There's also the messed-up instrumental "Oily Night" to go along with a satanic ritual.

 Frank's Wild Years.
 "Way Down in the Hole".
 So awesome it became the theme music for The Wire.

 Woyzeck kicks off with a chromatic scale that morphs into the terrifyingly excellent "Misery is the River of the World".
 And then there's the ''three' Villain Songs, "Everything Goes to Hell", "God's Away on Business", and "Starving in the Belly of a Whale".
-And let's not forget the instrumental, "Knife Chase", which is Exactly What It Says on the Tin.
+And the instrumental, "Knife Chase", which is Exactly What It Says on the Tin.